mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 ```

 `unsafePerformIO` has the type `IO a -> a`—it runs effectful `IO` code while
 disguising itself as a pure value.
 Why is this useful?
-We want `IORef`, not
+We want an `IORef`,
-`IO IORef`, as the latter is just a recipe of how to get an `IORef` pointing
+not an `IO IORef`, as the latter is just a recipe for getting an `IORef`
-to one more such manager. `unsafePerformIO` allows us to run the `IO` action
+pointing to yet another such manager. `unsafePerformIO` allows us to run the
-that produces `IORef` once and share the result for all future use—this is
+`IO` action that produces the `IORef` once and share the result for all
-the treatment that only pure values get.
-The `globalManager` value meets the
+future use—this is the treatment that only pure values get.
+The
-conditions for sharing—it is named and lives on the top-level.
-Yet, there is
+`globalManager` value meets the conditions for sharing—it is named and lives
-a catch: GHC can just inline `globalManager` at its call sites, causing
+at the top level.
+Yet there is a catch: GHC can just inline `globalManager`
-re-evaluation.
-To prevent this we add the `NOINLINE` pragma.
+at its call sites, causing re-evaluation.
+To prevent this, we add the
+`NOINLINE` pragma.

 ### Specializing

-To understand how specializing works we first need to review how ad-hoc
+To understand how specializing works, we first need to review how ad-hoc
 polymorphism with type classes is implemented in GHC.

 When there is a type class constraint in the signature of a function: